openctx/openctx-node/README.md

 # Open Context for Node.js

-This is a simple library for providing Distributed Context Propagation in Node.js programs.
+This is a simple library for solving the Distributed Context Propagation (DCP) problem in Node.js programs.

 DCP is most beneficial in large service oriented architectures.
 Each request has some associated metadata, and we want to make sure that data propagates